cccbr/runningatower/content/docs/healthsafety/toweraccess/index.md

 ## Heavy Objects

 Avoid carrying heavy objects by hand when making any ascent.
 Smaller objects such as individual tools may fit in a back pack.
-Large objects e.g. toolboxes, clappers, shoulkd always be raised by a suitable means e.g. a rope.
+Large objects e.g. toolboxes, clappers, should always be raised by a suitable means e.g. a rope.

 ## Lighting